triadic-cosmos/triadic-data/README.md

-# triadic-data
+# Triadic Data

-**triadic-data** contains the datasets, trained models, and generated artifacts
+**Triadic Data** contains the datasets, trained models, and generated artifacts
 produced by the **Triadic Toys**.
 All content in this repository is generated *exclusively* by the toy universes
 and is provided for reproducibility, inspection, and educational use.